Measurely-dev/Measurely/README.md

 Create an account on our platform and receive your unique API key.

 ### 2. Connect Your Metrics
-Use our API documentation to integrate Measurely into your application.
+Use our API documentation to integrate Measurely into your project.

 ### 3. Monitor Your Data
 Log in to the dashboard to view and analyze your metrics in real-time.